Jo Scott + Thomasina

 “They say dogs spend their lifetime studying our body language.
 I think I am spending my lifetime studying theirs.”

-1. My first love was Snoopy, I learnt to draw making notebooks and greeting cards for my family with pictures of Snoopy, Woodstock and the rest of the gang.
+1. My first love was Snoopy, I learnt to draw making notebooks and greeting cards for my family with pictures of Snoopy and Woodstock.
 Aged 5-6 at the time, a lot of the humour went over my head, but I still enjoy a Snoopy comic strip today.

 2 My constant companion is the much-loved Thomasina (a crossbreed JRT, long haired dachshund, patterdale, petit griffon bassett) we have no idea, she was a rescue puppy and we love to guess.
 She’s a constant muse and the inspiration for a lot of my work.